-In 2002, Luangta Mahā Bua gave him permission to teach and from then on he was responsible for teaching bhikkhus and Western meditators visiting or staying at Wat Pa Baan Taad.
-In 2017 Ajahn Martin moved to the monastery of Wat Phu Khong Tong in the Nongbua Lamphu province of Thailand, where he is Vice-Abbot and gives daily teachings to visitors and those staying at the monastery.
-Following a request from a group of visitors in 2006, Ajahn Martin's Dhamma desanās began to be recorded regularly.
+In 2002, Than Ajahn Mahā Bua gave him permission to teach, and from then on he was responsible for teaching bhikkhus and Western meditators visiting or staying at Baan Taad forest monastery.
+From 2006 onwards, following a request from a group of visitors, Ajahn Martin's Dhamma talks (desanās) began to be recorded regularly.
 Eventually the talks were made publicly available to help the meditation practice of those few seekers interested in training themselves to reach magga, phala and Nibbāna.
-The selection of his Dhamma desanās in this book has been chosen to represent key aspects of his teachings between 2006 and 2016.
+In 2017, Ajahn Martin moved to the monastery of Wat Phu Khong Tong in the Nongbua Lamphu province of Thailand, where he is the acting Abbot and gives daily teachings to visitors and those staying at the monastery.

-Many words in the talks have been left in $P\bar{a}li$ because there is often no adequate translation in English; it is hoped the reader will forgive any difficulties that this may make, but it is felt better that the reader should not-understand rather than mis-understand.
-However, a fairly comprehensive glossary has been included at the back, which should cover all the $P\bar{a}li$ words that are not actually explained in the text.
+The selection of Ajahn Martin's Dhamma desanās in this book has been chosen to represent key aspects of his teachings between 2006 and 2016.
+Many words in the talks have been left in Pāli because there is often no adequate translation in English; it is hoped the reader will forgive any difficulties that this may make, but it is felt better that the reader should not-understand rather than mis-understand.
+However, a fairly comprehensive glossary has been included at the back, which should cover all the Pāli words that are not actually explained in the text.
 It is hoped that this book will bring the Dhamma to many people and that it will help many of them to realise that the living Dhamma is still extant and is not just a thing of the distant past or the distant future when the next Buddha comes.
-May all who read this book gain from it that which will aid them towards the supreme happiness of $Nibb\bar{a}na$.
+May all who read this book gain from it that which will aid them towards the supreme happiness of Nibbāna.

-The Editor February 2019
+The Editor March 2021